Legionella Risk Assessment & Control

 Legionella Testing & Sampling

 Water testing is the only way to determine whether Legionella is present in a water system.
-Because of this, and because of the risks of Legionella exposure, it’s vital that water systems are regularly tested for the bacteria.
+Because of the risks of Legionella exposure, water systems must be regularly tested for the bacteria.

 Facilities such as hotels, bars, restaurants, hairdressers, commercial buildings, dental practices, hospitals and care homes should routinely test for legionella bacteria to prevent its growth.